git-truck/git-truck/README.md

 Git Truck gives an overview of:
 - your folder-structure
 - which users have contributed most to which files
-- which files have been the subject of most change during evolution
+- which files have been the subject of most changes during evolution
 - which files have a single author (as the base for the truck-factor estimation)

 ![billede](https://user-images.githubusercontent.com/23435481/167109548-6757fbca-a24b-4fb7-a2af-bba5d423a9f0.png)